 There are a few different methods HVAC technicians use to find a refrigerant leak, like using an electronic leak detector, or isolating the lineset and performing a pressure test.

 If the leak is in fact found to be in your lineset, it will likely need to be replaced.
-This can be easy or difficult, depending on if and how your line is run through the walls of your home, but no matter what, an experienced AC company in AZ like Ideal Energy can find the source of the leak and give you the best recommendation to address the situation and get your AC running properly again quickly.
+This can be easy or difficult, depending on if and how your line is run through the walls of your home, but no matter what, an experienced AC company in AZ like Ideal Air Conditioning and Insulation can find the source of the leak and give you the best recommendation to address the situation and get your AC running properly again quickly.

 The air filter on your return ducts plays an important role in your HVAC system—it filters out dirt, dust, pollen, and other air contaminants that a) can cause health issues for the people living in your home, and b) can build up on your blower motor and fan, preventing them from operating efficiently.